 The second most common form of hair loss is from an imbalance in hair’s normal growth cycles.
 Telogen is the name for the last phase of the cycle where the old hair shaft falls out3.
 The average person loses about 50 to 100 hairs a day, with most of that happening during washing, brushing and combing.
 However, if the telogen phase is substantially greater than that, it’s a case of telogen effluvium.

 Alopecia Areata (AA)

-is the third most common form of hair loss.
-In this case, the hair loss is caused by an autoimmune skin disease, where the body’s immune system attacks healthy hair follicles.
-Over 6.6 million people in the United States have, had, or will develop alopecia areata at some point in their lives4.
+The third most common type of hair loss is alopecia areata, which involves an autoimmune skin disease.
+The body’s immune system attacks healthy hair follicles, damaging them and causing hair loss.
+More than 6.6 million Americans have had or will develop alopecia areata at some point in their lives.4

 Other Types of Hair Loss

 Also referred to as cicatricial alopecia, scarring alopecia involves a variety of rare medical conditions that destroy hair follicles, leaving scar tissue behind that causes permanent hair loss5.
 Even though scarring alopecia is considered an uncommon condition, it still affects up to 3% of hair loss patients1.

 A common skin condition that causes scaly patches, red skin and stubborn dandruff6, seborrheic dermatitis primarily affects the scalp.
 If inflammation forms around hair follicles it prevents hair from growing back after the shedding phase, causing hair loss.
 If untreated, the hair loss can be permanent.